spearwolf/jab/README.md

         // this will tell our App to wait for the Service initialization until
         // the Promise is resolved (with an instance of Bar as value)

-        afterInitialized () {               // will be called after object construction console.log('4ms later..');
+        afterInitialized () {               // [optional] will be called after object construction console.log('4ms later..');

             return new Promise(resolve => setTimeout(resolve(this), 4));
                                             // returning a Promise is optional but very helpful
-                                            // if you want to do some async stuff after init }
+                                            // when you want to do some async stuff here }
     }